wajahatkarim3/Hacktoberfest2019/README.md

 ***

 # 👍 This is Awesome!
 How Can I Contribute?
 It's very easy.
 You don't need to be an expert in coding and programming.
-Here are the steps you need to follow to create your (maybe) first pull request within few minutes.
+Here are the steps you need to follow to create your -(maybe)- EXAMPLE first pull request within few minutes.
 1. Fork this repository by click the Fork button in the top right of this page or simply [click here](https://github.com/wajahatkarim3/Hacktoberfest2019/fork).
 2. Navigate to `CONTRIBUTORS.md` file
 3. Edit the file and insert your short profile with the following text